isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a handful of features (ex.
 Disease Code, Vital Status, Gender, Sample Type, Age at Diagnosis, etc.) for the currently displayed data set based on the selected filters.

-By using the “Show More” button, you can see additional tree maps.
+By using the **Show More** button, you can see additional tree maps.
 Mousing over an image shows the details of each specific section of the image and the number of samples associated with it.

 Programs & Projects Panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^